funkyheatmap/funkyheatmap/paper/paper.md

 The `{funkyheatmap}` package offers a flexible and user-friendly solution for visualising data frames containing a mixture of categorical, proportional, and text-based data.
 It simplifies the creation of informative and visually appealing heatmaps while providing extensive customization options to tailor the output.
 This tool is especially valuable in research settings for summarising and communicating complex results, such as those encountered in benchmarking studies.

-The package is available on [CRAN](https://cran.r-project.org/package=funkyheatmap), [PyPI](https://pypi.org/project/funkyheatmappy) and [npm](https://www.npmjs.com/package/funkyheatmapjs).
+The package is available on [CRAN](https://cran.r-project.org/package=funkyheatmap), [PyPI](https://pypi.org/project/funkyheatmappy), and [npm](https://www.npmjs.com/package/funkyheatmapjs).
 For a showcase of examples and an overview of the different implementations, visit the project website [funkyheatmap.github.io](https://funkyheatmap.github.io).

 # Statement of need
 Data visualisation is fundamental to exploratory data analysis and communicating findings.
 Table-creating packages, such as gt [@gt], allow the user to create beautiful hierarchical tables, but these packages are limited to showing textual data.
-Heatmap-creating packages such as pheatmap [@pheatmap], superheat [@superheat] and ComplexHeatmap [@complexheatmap1; @complexheatmap2] require the central visualisation to remain a traditional heatmap and allow additional annotations to the side of this heatmap.
-Incorporating multiple datatypes is possible, but far from seamless.
+Heatmap-creating packages such as pheatmap [@pheatmap], superheat [@superheat], and ComplexHeatmap [@complexheatmap1; @complexheatmap2] require the central visualisation to remain a traditional heatmap and allow additional annotations on the sides of this heatmap.
+Incorporating multiple data types is possible, but far from seamless.
-While more powerful tools like ggplot2 [@ggplot2_wickham2009], Matplotlib [@matplotlib2dgraphics_hunter2007] and D3.js [@d3datadriven_bostock2011] exist, they often require complex scripting to generate comprehensive visualisations for data frames containing a mix of data types.
+While more powerful tools exist, e.g., ggplot2 [@ggplot2_wickham2009], Matplotlib [@matplotlib2dgraphics_hunter2007], or D3.js [@d3datadriven_bostock2011], they often require complex scripting to generate comprehensive visualisations for data frames containing a mix of data types.

 `{funkyheatmap}` addresses this challenge by:

-* **Seamless Handling of Mixed Data**: Automates the selection of appropriate visualisations (rectangles, bars, pie charts, text) based on data types. and allows easy mixing of datatypes in the same visualisation.
+* **Seamless Handling of Mixed Data**: Automates the selection of appropriate visualisations (rectangles, bars, pie charts, text) based on data type and allows inclusion of various data types in the same visualisation.
 * **Customization**: Provides granular control over colours, groupings, geometries, and annotations for tailored results.
 * **Accessibility**: Offers a simplified interface for basic use and detailed documentation for advanced customization.

-`{funkyheatmap}` has proven its utility in benchmarking studies within single-cell omics [@comparisonsinglecell_saelens2019; @benchmarkingatlaslevel_luecken2020; @benchmarkingintegrationmethods_yan2022; @spotlessreproduciblepipeline_sangaram2023; @definingbenchmarkingopen_luecken2023; @comprehensivebenchmarkingpractical_li2023], but its applications extend to diverse fields where visualisation of mixed data types is needed.
+`{funkyheatmap}` has proven its utility in benchmarking studies within single-cell omics [@comparisonsinglecell_saelens2019; @benchmarkingatlaslevel_luecken2020; @benchmarkingintegrationmethods_yan2022; @spotlessreproduciblepipeline_sangaram2023; @definingbenchmarkingopen_luecken2023; @comprehensivebenchmarkingpractical_li2023] and its applications extend to diverse fields where visualisation of mixed data types is needed.

 # Functionality
 \autoref{fig-dynbenchmark-1} showcases the functionality of `{funkyheatmap}`, namely: